Who We Are

-Specific goals of the WACD are accomplished through legislative activities, capacity building, and the work of numerous standing issue committees and task forces.
+Specific goals of the WACD are accomplished through member conservation district participation, WACD legislative activities, capacity building and the work of numerous standing issue committees and task forces, all supported by Conservation Districts and our partners.

 The Association is governed by five officers, 12 area directors, and the President of the Washington Association of District Employees.